Introduction

 Hey, Sis!
 You and I had another good conversation by phone earlier today.
 Happy birthday today!
 No, I won't write how old you are, but you are my older sister!
 I'm your baby brother!
 Mrs. Appalachian Irishman and I look forward, Lord willing, to visiting our Missouri family next month.
 Just keep the light on for us!

-Your life continues to honor our Mother and our Mama.
+Your life continues to honor our Mother and our Momma.
 Their loving spirits live on in you.
 I know that you are passing along that same spirit to your children and grandchildren.

-Dear Lord, as my written prayer, thank you for blessing me with my Mom and my Mother -- the finest Christian examples that I have ever known.
-We, the family who are still here, await the time, when we join the unbroken and everlasting Circle.
+Dear Lord, as my written prayer, thank you for blessing me with my Mom and my Mother--the finest Christian examples that I have ever known.
+We, the family who are still here, await the time when we will join the unbroken and everlasting circle.
 In the name of Christ, our Savior, amen.

 2 comments: